HAWAII'S BEST SNORKELING TOURS

 The Captain Cook Snorkling Tours Difference

-Offering a personal, attentive, safe, and fun-filled experience.
+Offering a personal, attentive, safe, and fun-filled Captain Cook snorkel tour experience.
 Captain Cook Snorkeling Tours is Kona's best snorkeling experience.
 We provide in-water guides that will show you around the reef.
 Our guides are highly trained and lifeguard-certified.
 Our coast-guard inspected vessel is designed to offer a speedy ride along Kona's stunning coastline.
 We often spot whales, dolphins, & sharks on our tours to and from Kealakekua Bay.
 Snorkeling is our specialty as we strive to bring you close to the natural beauty of the Big Island's vibrant reefs.

-Fish, eels, octopus, and turtles are common sightings on our snorkel excursions.
+Fish, eels, octopus, and turtles are common sightings on our Captain Cook snorkel tour excursions.
 The Kealakekua Bay marine protected area has an abundance of marine life and dramatic cliffs towering over the bay.
 The stunning visuals accompanied the harrowing tale of Captain Cook's demise top off a memorable excursion with friends & family.

 Kealakekua bay snorkeling is some of Hawaii's best snorkeling.
 It's well protected from the winter swells that can make snorkeling near shore rough on the Big Island.
 It also often has excellent water clarity.
 The bay is a wonderfully sheltered place for snorkeling with the reef right below you.
 As you float on the surface you can watch fish go about their day.
 Eels will swim or just poke out of the reef for a quick look.
 Octopus might even show their presence by changing color to make themselves more visible.
 It's even possible to see larger critters in the water including sharks or rays.
 Speaking of rays, if you book your Captain Cook snorkeling tour you can choose to ad on a manta ray night snorkeling tour and receive a discount.
 That's two of the Big Island's top activities to check off the bucket list.